mandarpriya/Climate-Analysis/README.md

 #### Analysis
 This research consists of two complementary analyses: first, an examination of climate variables to identify trends and changes; and second, an analysis of drought indices to determine whether they support the identified climate changes.

-##### Climate Variables
-  # Temperature  :-  The plot for the temperature variations 1936-2024 is given as below.

-We can clearly see that the temperature is rising over last decade.
-## Precipitation :-  The plot for precipitation from 1936-2024 is given as below

-We can clearly see tha the precipitation over last decade is declining.
-Although the trend line (linear) is slopng upwards but the absolute value is decreasing over the decade.

 ## Heat Wave Events:- The plot for heat wave event from 1936-2024 is given as